 Why is web performance important?

 Excellent web performance is one of the most common challenges of websites.
 It is the umbrella term for how fast a site loads, how quickly it renders its content.
 But why is this important?
-Websites are getting bigger and bigger.
-We want to serve our users with more features.
+Websites are getting bigger and bigger, and we want to serve our users with more features.

 Bad performance results in inaccessibility.
 This inaccessibility means not accessible to some humans, a low conversion rate and a high bounce rate for the products.
-The user may not notice an excellent web performance, but they will see a bad performance and will leave your site.
+The user may not notice an excellent site speed, but they will perceive a slow website and will leave.

 Web performance is about the user